Effective Communication Skills

 How do you ensure that your loved ones feel heard and listened to?
 How can you also make sure to express your feelings without coming across too aggressive or accusatory?
 Here are some tips to establish effective communication with your loved ones:

-• Active listening: Active listening is different from passive listening.
-In passive listening, you are listening without reacting or responding similar to when you are watching television.
+Active listening is different from passive listening.
+In passive listening, you are listening without reacting, similar to when you are watching television.
 In active listening, you are listening to understand.
 You are concentrating in order to remember information in order to engage.
 You are providing non-verbal cues such as nodding and making eye contact, as well as providing feedback to the speaker while taking care to not interrupt the speaker.

-• Seeking a deeper connection: You can create a deeper connection with who you are listening to by asking questions that encourage them to share more: “Can you tell me more about that?” or “What do you mean by that?” and “Can you tell me an example of that?” are some questions that you can ask.
-You can seek a deeper connection with who you are listening to with body language (leaning and facing towards the person to show them you are focused and listening to them), putting away your phone and seeking a quiet space to speak more privately without distractions, and making sure to nod and ask questions.
+You can create a deeper connection with who you are listening to by asking questions that encourage them to share more: “Can you tell me more about that?” or “What do you mean by that?” are some questions that you can ask.
+You can seek a deeper connection with who you are listening to with body language: you can lean and face the person to show them you are focused and listening to them.
+You can also put away your phone and seek a quiet space to speak more privately without distractions, and making sure to nod and ask questions.

 Effective communication tips from the Bible:

-Let your conversation be always full of grace, seasoned with salt, so that you may know how to answer everyone. – Colossians 4:6
+Colossians 4:6 Let your conversation be always full of grace, seasoned with salt, so that you may know how to answer everyone.

-A gentle answer turns away wrath, but a harsh word stirs up anger.
-The tongue of the wise adorns knowledge, but the mouth of the fool gushes folly. – Proverbs 15: 1-2
+Proverbs 15: 1-2: A gentle answer turns away wrath, but a harsh word stirs up anger.
+The tongue of the wise adorns knowledge, but the mouth of the fool gushes folly.

-My dear brothers and sisters, take note of this: Everyone should be quick to listen, slow to speak, and slow to become angry. – James 1:19
+James 1:19: My dear brothers and sisters, take note of this: Everyone should be quick to listen, slow to speak, and slow to become angry.

-The Bible also reminds us that our words can build others up or can turn into a weapon used to hurt others:
+The Bible also reminds us that our words can build others up or can turn into a weapon used to hurt others: No human being can tame the tongue.
+It is a restless evil, full of deadly poison (James 3:8).

 The Bible emphasizes effective communication for the following reasons:

-• to empower us to be kind and patient with others
+– to empower us to be kind and patient with others

-• to have loving relationships
+– to have loving relationships

-• to be an agent of God’s blessing to those around us
+– to be an agent of God’s blessing to those around us

 In order to be an agent and messenger of God’s blessing to those around us, we need to be an effective communicator and realize how powerful words can be.